Dementophobia/string-art/README.md

 ## Current Project

-For me next project, I will work with a custom made, high quality picture frame.
-I am currently in the process of manufacturing the frame itself.
-The specs will (most likely) be 70cm x 70cm, 230 hooks an each side and a transparent background.
+For my next project, I will work with a custom made, high quality picture frame.
+The frame is already finished, the portrait itself is in the making.
+The specs of the new frame are 70cm x 70cm with 220 hooks on each side and a transparent background.
+I assembled a short [making-of](./making-of-wooden-frame/README.md#making-of-the-wooden-frame) for those of you interested in the details.

-I'll post updates here when the frame is done.
+I'll post updates here when the portrait is done.

 # About the Artist